 - 1/2 tsp ground nutmeg

 In a large bowl, measure the dry ingredients for the pancakes (oats, whole-wheat flour, flax seeds, raw sugar, baking powder, baking soda and a pinch of salt).

-In a small bowl, whisk together the wet ingredients for the pancakes (milk, eggs, canola oil and vanilla extract).
+In a small bowl, whisk together the wet ingredients for the pancakes (milk, eggs, olive oil and vanilla extract).

 Pour the wet ingredients into the dry oat mixture and stir well to combine.
 Let sit for about 30 minutes.